fastn-community/header-template/README1.md

 ## Getting Started

-To use the Business Card Component in your `fastn` package, follow these steps:
+To use the Header Component in your `fastn` package, follow these steps:

 1. **Add the Header Dependency**: Open your `FASTN.ftd` file and add the following line to include the Header component: